Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Converse Result for CVaR Fairness Testing under weighted sampling

-\end{restatable} We prove this result in Appendix \ref{sec:converse_CVAR_apx}.
+\end{restatable} We prove this result in Appendix \ref{sec:converse_CVAR_apx} --- one more time, we provide the dependence on the error probability $\delta$ in the appendix, and the result is shown for $\delta = 0.01$.
 In Theorem \ref{thm:converse_CVaR}, we showed that the order of the sample complexity of the Algorithm \ref{alg:hypothesis_test} is optimal when using weighted sampling and $\bw$ is uniform.
 The results in Lemma \ref{lem:main_chi_bound_cvar} and Theorem \ref{thm:converse_CVaR} were given in terms of the equal opportunity fairness metric.
 However, our result can be trivially extended to several fairness metrics, such as statistical parity and equalized odds.

 We highlight that the result in Theorem \ref{thm:converse_CVaR} together with Corollary \ref{cor:samplecomplexityalg} give an operational meaning for the R\'enyi entropy of order $2/3$ as the log of the number of samples that is necessary to perform an $\epsilon$-test for CVaR reliably.